Buried Bodies Case: Background

 In the summer of 1973, attorney Frank H. Armani was appointed to serve as counsel for Robert Garrow, Sr. Garrow, a 38-year old mechanic of a Syracuse bakery, was charged with murdering Philip Domblewski.
 Domblewski, an 18-year-old college student, was murdered while camping in the Adirondacks.
 He was tied to a tree and stabbed to death.
 Three friends were also ambushed, but escaped, leading to an eleven-day manhunt for the killer.
 With no experience in murder trials, Armani recruited his friend Francis Belge, an experienced criminal defense attorney, to help represent Garrow.

 Ahead of trial, Garrow told his attorneys that he killed Domblewski.
 Garrow also claimed he murdered and hid the bodies of two missing women, Susan Petz and Alicia Hauck.
 He drew a diagram to show them where Petz was buried.
 Armani later claimed that Garrow confessed to the murders after Armani hypnotized him.

 Following Garrow's confession, Armani and Belge decided to confirm whether Garrow was telling the truth.
-They used Garrow's diagram to uncover Petz's body in an airshaft of a coal mine.
-Belge later uncovered Hauck's body in a nearby cemetery based on Garrow's description.
+They used Garrow's diagram to uncover Petz's body in an airshaft of a coal mine in Mineville, NY.
+Belge later uncovered Hauck's body in a Syracuse, NY cemetery based on Garrow's description.
 The lawyers photographed the remains of both women.
 Belge moved Hauck's body to ensure a dismembered part was included in the photograph.
 They later destroyed the photographs, the record of their conversation with Garrow, and the diagram he drew.

 Belge and Armani told no one about their discoveries.
 The attorneys believed they were bound by a duty of confidentiality not to disclose information that could incriminate their client.
 They chose not to alert authorities despite pleas from Hauck's father for information.
 Hauck and Armani's daughter went to the same school.
 Family members and authorities continued to search for the women.
 The bodies were discovered accidentally five months after Garrow confessed in private to his attorneys.

 Trial

 Armani and Belge proposed a plea bargain using the information they had uncovered ahead of trial.
 They told the prosecutor that they might be able to provide information to help authorities find the missing women if Garrow were sentenced to life in a mental hospital rather than prison.
 The prosecutor refused.

 In the summer of 1974, Garrow's trial for the murder of Domblewski began.
 Armani and Belge pursued an insanity defense.
 While testifying in his own defense, Garrow admitted to murdering four people including Petz and Hauck.
-During direct examination of Garrow, Belge asked, “Is that the one I found?” implying that he was aware of the dead women prior to trial.
+During direct examination of Garrow, Belge asked, "Is that the one I found?" implying that he was aware of the dead women prior to trial.
 The attorneys held a press conference the next day, where they admitted they had known about the location of the missing women for six months.

 Garrow was convicted for Domblewski's murder.
 He was sentenced to 25 years to life in prison.